 If you are a salesperson, you might love the idea of dividing your sales funnel into lists, to help you recognize in what stage of sales you and your team currently are.
 So points such as ““Leads””, ““Call/demo””, ““Lead interested”” and ““Deal closed”” can help you out.

-Another way to keep your work organized as a Helpdesk team is by adding Ticket Status as your lists, so you can spot right away what needs to be done with your clients.
+Another way to keep your work organized as a Helpdesk team is by adding Ticket Status as your lists, so you can spot right away what y with your clients.

 For marketing, as an idea, you can divide your lists into smaller areas in marketing, such as PR, Social Media, or any other Marketing channel you would be dealing with.

-Finally, in your projects, you can divide your cards into status lists, so you know what is still being planned and what you’re executing already.
-This will lead you to better performance.
+Finally, in your projects, you can divide your cards into status lists, so you know what is still on the plans and what you’re executing already.
+It will lead you to better performance.

 Kanban solves more than just email

 Kanban in email can help you through much more than just email, especially if shared!
 Try Drag to turn your Inbox into Kanban board in 3 seconds.
-Our drag-and-drop system will make everything easier to be organized, and once you understand what are your priorities, you will save so much time.
+Our drag-and-drop system will make everything more comfortable to be organized, and once you understand what your priorities are, you will save so much time.

 And then you’ll be addicted, just like we are. ?

-Drag was created to Inbox your life.
-You spend most of you time on your inbox, so why do you need to leave it to manage your To Dos across different apps?
-We apply the proven Kanban layout into your Inbox to make you more productive every day.
+Drag was created to inbox your life.
+You spend most of your time on your mailbox, so why do you need to leave it to manage your To-Dos across different apps?
+We apply the proven Kanban layout into your inbox to make you more productive every day.
 Drag offers: